PagerDuty/incident-response-docs/docs/before/severity_levels.md

 ---
 cover: assets/img/covers/severity_levels.png
 description: Incidents are typically classified by severity or priority.
-At PagerDuty we use 'SEV' levels, with lower numbered severities being more urgent.
+At GetYourGuide we use 'SEV' levels, with lower numbered severities being more urgent.
 Operational issues can be classified at one of these severity levels, and in general you are able to take more risky moves to resolve a higher severity issue.
 ---
 The first step in any incident response process is to determine what actually [constitutes an incident](/before/what_is_an_incident.md).
 Incidents can then be classified by severity, usually done by using "SEV" definitions, with lower numbered severities being more urgent.
 Operational issues can be classified at one of these severity levels, and in general you are able to take more risky moves to resolve a higher severity issue.
 Anything above a SEV-3 is automatically considered a "major incident" and gets a more intensive response than a normal incident.